Let me tell you that Thailand is worth all of the type. I may be biased because Thailand is one of my favourite countries in the world.

 Welcome to paradise on Earth, Koh Tao is an incredibly stunning little island (and my personal favourite).
 Here is where you can find the cheapest diving in the world.
 It really has an island vibe where everyone is friendly, restaurants line the main beach and you can easily find a cove to yourself for the day.

-DAY TWELVE: This will be a travel day.
+DAY ONE: This will be a travel day.
 You will need to travel from Chiang Mai to the south, most likely with a layover in Bangkok.
 I recommend the splurge and taking a flight to Chumphon or Surat Thani where you will then need to get a bus and a ferry.

-DAY THIRTEEN: You’re going to be tired from travel so get ready to kick back and relax on one of Koh Tao’s amazing beaches.
+DAY TWO: You’re going to be tired from travel so get ready to kick back and relax on one of Koh Tao’s amazing beaches.
 Sairee Beach is the main beach where you can catch sunset, eat at one of the many restaurants and find all of the dive shops between souvenier shops.

 Some tours will even include visiting Koh Nang Yuan.
 This night you’ll need to get ready to party on one of Thailand’s best nights out.
 The Koh Tao Pub Crawl is famous and is a bucket list thing to do in Thailand!

-DAY FIFTEEN: Get exploring!
+DAY FOUR: Get exploring!
 Rent a scooter and head to my favourite spot in all of Thailand for an epic viewpoint.
 Freedom Beach viewpoint won’t disappoint and you’ll probably have the place to yourself as it isn’t yet one of those Thailand tourist places.

 Koh Phangan: 2-3 Days

 Koh Phangan is famous for its full moon party’s, it’s basically a right of passage in Thailand.
 But if you’re not there for the full moon don’t fret, there are still plenty of other parties going on and lots to do on the island!